jmartin432/static-sites-cdn/README.md

 * Versions for each of the Lambda functions
 * DNS Records for subdomains

-Unit Tests are done with in Mocha/Chai
+Unit Tests are done with Mocha/Chai